By Kel Hahn

 “When my older sisters were looking at colleges, we often visited as a family.
 At Virginia Tech, a representative mentioned an area called mining engineering, and I thought, ‘That sounds cool.’

 That was in sixth grade.
-Eight years later, Caroline hasn’t changed her opinion.
+Nine years later, Caroline hasn’t changed her opinion.

 “Everything I learn about mining engineering makes it even more cool to me.
 You do a little bit each field of engineering—chemical, electrical, civil—all in one major.
 That’s what I always wanted to do.”